celo-org/developer-tooling/README-dev.md

 ### Verify installation in Docker

 Test installation in isolation using Docker.
-This confirms that it is locally installable and does not have implicit dependency on rest of the `celo-monorepo` or have an implicit dependency which is an explicit dependency of another `celo-monorepo` package.
+This confirms that it is locally installable and does not have implicit dependency on rest of the `developer-tooling` or have an implicit dependency which is an explicit dependency of another `developer-tooling` package.

 ```
 # Specify the package to test. e.g. celocli, contractkit, utils
-celo-monorepo $ PACKAGE=cli
+developer-tooling $ PACKAGE=cli
-celo-monorepo $ docker run --rm -v $PWD/packages/${PACKAGE}:/tmp/npm_package -it --entrypoint bash gcr.io/celo-testnet/circleci-node18:1.0.0
+developer-tooling $ docker run --rm -v $PWD/packages/${PACKAGE}:/tmp/npm_package -it --entrypoint bash gcr.io/celo-testnet/circleci-node18:1.0.0
 circleci@e0d56700584f:/# mkdir /tmp/tmp1 && cd /tmp/tmp1
 circleci@e0d56700584f:/tmp/tmp1# npm install /tmp/npm_package/
 ```